 Eckert James River Bat Cave Preserve Opens to Visitors in Central Texas on Select Summer Dates

-It’s bat season here in Texas and The Nature Conservancy’s Eckert James River Bat Cave Preserve will open to the public for select nightly viewings this July and August.
+It’s bat season in Texas, and The Nature Conservancy’s Eckert James River Bat Cave Preserve will open to the public for select nightly viewings this June through August.

 “We encourage visitors to come out and join us at the preserve’s open nights this summer and experience one of the best nature-viewing destinations in the state,” said Dan Snodgrass, Director of Land Conservation at The Nature Conservancy in Texas.

-The preserve will be open to the public on July 13th, 20th and 27th, as well as Aug.
-3rd, 10th, 17th and 24th, and the gates will open soon before the colony is typically emerging from the cave.
-As always, these dates and times are dependent on the weather and the recent flight activity of the bats; please call the Bat Cave hotline at (325) 347-5970 and listen to the recording for cave updates, open hours and any weather-related closures before making your trip out to the preserve.
+The preserve will be open to the public on most Friday and Saturday evenings, from June 10 through August 27, and the gates will open soon before the colony is typically emerging from the cave.
+As always, these dates and times are dependent on the weather and the recent flight activity of the bats; please call the Bat Cave hotline at (325) 347-5970 and listen to the recording for cave updates, open hours, and any weather-related closures before making your trip out to the preserve.

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world's toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
 Working in 76 countries and territories: 37 by direct conservation impact and 39 through partners, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
 To learn more, visit www.nature.org or follow @nature_press on Twitter.